retorquere/zotero-better-bibtex/site/content/exporting/_index.md

 Additionally you can automate exporting (parts of) your library either using [auto-export]({{< ref "auto" >}}) or [pull export]({{< ref "pull" >}}).

-## Pinning (fixating) the citation key
+## Pinning (fixng) the citation key

 By default, BBT will generate citation keys from your items using the [formatting pattern]({{< ref "citing" >}}) you specified.
-If you want the key to be stable even when you change the item, you can fixate its citation key to a value of your choosing by adding the text `Citation Key: [your citekey]` on a line of its own in the `extra` field of the item.
+If you want the key to be stable even when you change the item, you can fix its citation key to a value of your choosing by adding the text `Citation Key: [your citekey]` on a line of its own in the `extra` field of the item.

 ## Add your own BibLaTeX fields